spookier/Rose/README.md

 - **ROSE-SettingsPanel**: Settings panel accessible from the League of Legends Client
 - **ROSE-RandomSkin**: Random skin selection feature
 - **ROSE-HistoricMode**: Access to the last used skin for every champion
+- **ROSE-PartyMode**: Party mode UI — displays a panel in lobby and champion select to enable skin sharing, view connected peers, and see friends' skin selections in real time

 ## How It Works

 1. **League Client Integration**: Rose activates **[Pengu Loader](https://github.com/FlorentTariolle/ROSE-Pengu)** on startup, which injects the JavaScript plugins into the League Client
 2. **Skin Detection**: When you hover over a skin in champion select, `ROSE-SkinMonitor` detects the selection and sends it to the Python backend
 3. **Game Opening Delay**: To make sure the injection has time to occur we suspend League of Legend's game process as long as the overlay is not ran
-4. **Game Injection**: Rose injects the selected skin when the game starts
+4. **Game Injection**: Rose decrypts and injects the selected skin when the game starts
-5. **Seamless Experience**: The skin loads as if you owned it, with full chroma support and no gameplay impact (**Rose will never provide any competitive advantage to its users**)
+6. **Seamless Experience**: The skin loads as if you owned it, with full chroma support and no gameplay impact (**Rose will never provide any competitive advantage to its users**)

 ## Features

 - **Automatic Skin Detection**: Detects skin selections through hover events in champion select
 - **All Skins Accessible**: Access to every skin for every champion
 - **Chroma Support**: Select any chroma variant through the enhanced UI
+- **Party Mode**: Share skins with friends — see each other's selected skins in the same lobby via a secure WebSocket relay
 - **Random Skin Mode**: Automatically select random skins
 - **Historic Mode**: Access last used skin on every champion
 - **Custom Mod Insights**: ROSE-CustomWheel surfaces installed mods relevant to the skin you're hovering over, along with timestamps and quick folder access
+- **Encrypted Skin Files**: Skins are encrypted and only decrypted at injection time
 - **Smart Injection**: Never injects skins you already own
 - **Safe & Compatible**: Injection method compatible with Riot Vanguard
 - **Multi-Language Support**: Works with any client language